 You can @mention your colleagues to notify them directly.
 Conversations can be resolved before moving an item onto the next status in the workflow.
 You can check the comment history to revisit older conversations.

 A workflow is made up of a series of statuses.
 Each item has a workflow status.
-This allows you to keep track of where that item is in the production and review process.
-Move your items through the workflow as each status is completed.
+Move your items through the workflow to keep track of where that item is in the content production and review process.

 Workflows are customisable